From Adelaide to Brisbane via Melbourne and Sydney: India found heroes every step of the way

 Team, mate

 For Australia, the hero of the series was evident.
-The undisputed king was Pat Cummins, who bowled his heart out from the start to end.
-The only thing that we could debate at this point is whether if he bowled a particularly bad spell at any point of time.
+The undisputed king was Pat Cummins, who bowled his heart out from the start to finish.
+The only thing that we could debate at this point is whether he bowled a particularly bad spell at any point of time.
 Steve Smith and Marnus Labuschagne were good, Josh Hazlewood had *that* spell in Adelaide, there were some others who did their part and all that but what Cummins did was verging on the otherworldly.
 When he had the ball in his hand, something electric was around the corner.
 Even in the final session of the series, it was Cummins who kept Australia in the hunt.

 Now, hands to heart, would you be able say with 100% certainty who the player of the series for India was?